-Participant fundraising and corporate donations, grants and sponsor support provide funding for our organization and our events.
+Participant fundraising and corporate donations, grants and sponsor support provide funding for our organization and our programs.
 Our corporate Financial Documents page offers detailed financial information about our organization, including IRS Form 990s for most years since 1994 and several past annual reviews.

-In 2017, approximately 89 percent of all incoming financial support was applied directly to cover the costs of our events and our participating athletes.
+In 2017, approximately 89 percent of all incoming financial support was applied directly to cover the costs of our programs and our participating athletes.
 World T.E.A.M.‘s annual Face of America cycling challenge to Gettysburg each spring covers many of the costs for the organization.

 Our Mission Statement

-As a non-profit organization, World T.E.A.M. depends on the support of our valuable volunteers nationwide to help us create and manage our inclusive sporting events.
+As a non-profit organization, World T.E.A.M. depends on the support of our valuable volunteers nationwide to help us create and manage our inclusive sporting programs.
 Without their generous support, our organization would be unable to provide exceptional sporting experiences for our participating athletes.

 An Inclusive World T.E.A.M.
 Program